javiergusart/os-hardening-cybersecurity-analysis/README.md

-# Comprehensive OS Hardening and Brute Force Attack Security Analysis: YummyRecipesForMe.com Incident
+# OS Hardening and Security Analysis

 ## Table of Contents
 1. [Overview](#overview)